How effective are masks to protect you from COVID-19?

 Questions?
 Concerns?
 Our team of healthcare professionals are here to help.

 Navigating the new and emerging research surrounding COVID-19 can be overwhelming and confusing.
-Our team at our medical clinic’s here to answer your COVID-19 related questions.
+Our team at our medical clinic is here to answer your COVID-19 related questions.

-All of our medical clinic’s here in Calgary and High River are accepting new patients and are ready to clear up any confusion or concerns you may have about social distancing and the role it plays in keeping our community safe.
+All Revolution medical clinics near you are accepting new patients and are ready to clear up any confusion or concerns you may have about social distancing and the role it plays in keeping our community safe.

 Share us on: